 - Presentations to students and community to foster the revitalization of Saskatchewan First Nations and Métis cultures

 - Utilizing music, song, dance, storytelling and traditional arts to educate students and the public about Indigenous cultures and history

 - Developing a positive sense of self and pride in being First Nations or Métis and acquiring leadership experience.

 Within Indigenous cultures, song and dance are more than performance arts and leisure time activities.
 Song and dance have always been integral mediums of individual and group expression in the ceremonial and social aspects.
 Today, in addition to perpetuating the Indigenous cultures, song and dance play a vital role in elevating cultural awareness and cross-cultural understanding.

-The Indigenous Ensemble is open to Saskatoon Public Schools students who are emerging musicians, singers, dancers, storytellers, and artisans and have a sincere interest in developing their competencies through education and performance in choreographed demonstrative and scripted dance productions.
-All members will be expected to work toward developing multiple artistic competencies and production skills (i.e. sing powwow songs, dance powwow, jig, tell a story, make regalia, and set up a stage).
+The Indigenous Ensemble is an extracurricular program open to Saskatoon Public Schools students in Grades 7 to Grade 12 who are emerging musicians, singers, dancers, storytellers and artisans, and have a sincere interest in developing their competencies through education and performance in choreographed demonstrative and scripted dance productions.
+All members will be expected to work toward developing multiple artistic competencies and production skills (e.g., sing powwow songs, dance powwow, jig, tell a story, make regalia and set up a stage).

-To learn more about the Indigenous Ensemble please download the program information sheet or contact Don Speidel, Saskatoon Public Schools’ Cultural Liaison, at firstname.lastname@example.org.
+To learn more about the Indigenous Ensemble, please contact firstname.lastname@example.org